If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 - Property tax deduction.

-- Annual property tax deduction for senior citizens and disabled persons.
+- Annual property tax deduction for seniors and disabled people.

 - Annual deduction for veterans.